Psychodynamic Psychotherapist & Counsellor

 Seeking professional help for personal difficulties can often feel intimidating but by viewing this website you’ve already taken the first step forward.

-I work with individuals either on an open-ended basis or for a focused, agreed time period, with the aim of enabling you to overcome life crises and difficulties and embrace life more fully.
+I work with Adults, older adolescents and couples either on an open-ended basis or for a focused, agreed time period, with the aim of enabling you to overcome life crises and difficulties and embrace life more fully.
 The approaches I use are Psychodynamic Psychotherapy, Brief -focused Psychotherapy or CBT.

 I have experience in the NHS and Private Practice and have worked as a CBT Therapist at WPF using low and high intensity CBT techniques and interventions.